asreview/asreview/docs/source/lab/asreview_models.rst

 Custom Heavy Models
 ===================
-You can also create any model you want by combining ASReview and NEMO model components in a custom model.
+You can also create any model you want by combining ASReview and Dory model components in a custom model.
-The following feature extractors and classifiers are currently included in the NEMO package.
+The following feature extractors and classifiers are currently included in the Dory package.

-ASReview NEMO Feature Extractors: `doc2vec`, `gtr-t5-large`, `labse`, `multilingual-e5-large`,
+ASReview Dory Feature Extractors: `GTR T5`, `LaBSE`, `MPNet`, `Multilingual E5`, `MXBAI`
-`mxbai-embed-large-v1`, `sbert`

-ASReview NEMO Classifiers: `AdaBoost`, `Neural Network - 2-Layer`, `Neural Network - Dynamic`, `Neural Network - Warm Start`, `XGBoost`
+ASReview Dory Classifiers: `AdaBoost`, `Neural Network - 2-Layer`, `Neural Network - Dynamic`, `Neural Network - Warm Start`, `XGBoost`

 .. tip::
-  Combining ASReview and NEMO models in a custom model requires some knowledge of how these models work.
+  Combining ASReview and Dory models in a custom model requires some knowledge of how these models work.
   Some feature extractors produce features that do not work with some classifiers.
-An example of this is any NEMO feature extractor cannot be combined with the ASReview Naive Bayes classifier.
+An example of this is any Dory feature extractor cannot be combined with the ASReview Naive Bayes classifier.